wotakumoe/wotaku/docs/.vitepress/tooltips/Hitomi.md

-Big library, but difficult to navigate.
+Big but difficult to navigate library, compresses images from E-Hentai.